DevSecTools/DevSecTools.Docs/issues/dangling-dns.md

 ## Exploitation (Why is this a problem?)

 A dangling DNS record allows an adversary to establish a service on one of your hostnames, this is referred to as a 'subdomain takeover'.
-As the adversary has full control over content served by the host, they can also register an SSL certificate for the compromised hostname using [HTTP Challenge](https://datatracker.ietf.org/doc/html/rfc8555#section-8.3) verification.
+For most takeovers (all except `MX`), the adversary has full control over content served by the host, and can therefore register an SSL certificate for the compromised hostname using [HTTP Challenge](https://datatracker.ietf.org/doc/html/rfc8555#section-8.3) verification.

 For example, take the following hypothetical `CNAME` record: